Modern Genocide: Understanding Causes and Consequences by ABC-CLIO

-- In-depth coverage of 10 different genocides using "Eight Stages of Genocide" framework by Gregory Stanton, president of Genocide Watch
+The database includes in-depth coverage of 10 different genocides using the "Eight Stages of Genocide" framework by Gregory Stanton, president of Genocide Watch.
+Other features include:

 - Feature stories that connect current events with historical reference

 - Numerous activities created by Sara Cohan, director of the Genocide Education Project, that guide students and teachers through sensitive material

 - Basic and advanced search options to return the most relevant results